Historiography of Germany: Niebuhr

-Barthold Georg Niebuhr (1776 – 1831) became Germany's leading historian of Ancient Rome and a founding father of modern scholarly historiography.
+Barthold Georg Niebuhr (1776–1831) became Germany's leading historian of Ancient Rome and a founding father of modern scholarly historiography.
 By 1810 Niebuhr was inspiring German patriotism in students at the University of Berlin by his analysis of Roman economy and government.
-Niebuhr was a leader of the Romantic Era and symbol of German national spirit that emerged after the humiliating defeat Of the German Army by Napoleon at Jena in 1806.
-But he was also deeply rooted in the classical spirit of the Age of Enlightenment in his intellectual presuppositions, his use of philological analysis, and his emphasis on both general and particular phenomena in history.
-He emphasized use of the techniques that philologist had used to study ancient documents, stressing that historical research had to be based primarily on primary sources.
+Niebuhr was a leader of the Romantic Era and symbol of German national spirit that emerged after the humiliating defeat of the German Army by Napoleon at Jena in 1806.
+He was also deeply rooted in the classical spirit of the Age of Enlightenment in his intellectual presuppositions, his use of philological analysis, and his emphasis on both general and particular phenomena in history.
+He emphasized use of the techniques that philologists had used to study ancient documents, stressing that historical research had to be based primarily on primary sources.

 Leopold von Ranke

 Leopold von Ranke (1795-1886) established modern methods history in history at his seminar in Berlin.

 The modern academic study of history and methods of historiography were pioneered in 19th-century German universities, especially the University of Berlin and the University of Göttingen.
 Leopold von Ranke (1795-1886) at Berlin was the pivotal influence in this regard, and was the founder of modern source-based history.
 According to Caroline Hoefferle, "Ranke was probably the most important historian to shape historical profession as it emerged in Europe and the United States in the late 19th century."

 Specifically, he implemented the seminar teaching method in his classroom, and focused on archival research and analysis of historical documents.
 Beginning with his first book in 1824, the History of the Latin and Teutonic Peoples from 1494 to 1514, Ranke used an unusually wide variety of sources for a historian of the age, including "memoirs, diaries, personal and formal missives, government documents, diplomatic dispatches and first-hand accounts of eye-witnesses".
 Over a career that spanned much of the century, Ranke set the standards for much of later historical writing, introducing such ideas as reliance on primary sources, an emphasis on narrative history and especially international politics (aussenpolitik).
 Sources had to be solid, not speculations and rationalizations.
 His credo was to write history the way it was.
 He insisted on primary sources with proven authenticity.

 Ranke also rejected the 'teleological approach' to history, which traditionally viewed each period as inferior to the period which follows.
 In Ranke's view, the historian had to understand a period on its own terms, and seek to find only the general ideas which animated every period of history.
 In 1831 and at the behest of the Prussian government, Ranke founded and edited the first historical journal in the world, called Historisch-Politische Zeitschrift.